agenda/agenda/README.md

 - `priority`: `(lowest|low|normal|high|highest|number)` specifies the priority
   of the job.
 Higher priority jobs will run first.
 See the priority mapping below
+- `shouldSaveResult`: `boolean` flag that specifies whether the result of the job should also be stored in the database.
+Defaults to false

 Priority mapping: